Teen Advisory Board

 We expect teen advisory board members to commit at least one semester to serving on the board.
-However, board members are welcome to serve until they turn 19 (for example, a member who joins the board when s/he is 16 may serve for three years).
+However, board members are welcome to serve until they turn 19 (for example, a member who joins the board when they are 16 may serve for three years).
 Board members can leave at any time; to be fair, they should formally resign by email, letter, or a conversation with the teen services librarian and current board members.

 What if a teen has to miss an advisory board meeting/teen event?

 We understand that teens have busy schedules and will occasionally have to miss meetings or events due to other commitments.
-Teens who miss more than four meetings a year should reconsider whether a position on the Teen Advisory Board fits with their other commitments.
+Teens who miss more than two meetings a year should reconsider whether a position on the Teen Advisory Board fits with their other commitments.